 Cons: Dashboard is weaker in comparison to other top analytic tools.

 Singular has customized pricing and you can contact them for prices.
 It works in IOS and Android.
 It combines campaign data and intelligence data in a single dashboard.
 It has strong customers like Linkedin, Symantec, Target, Twitter, Disney, etc. It focuses on user attribution.
 It provides;

 - reengagement with inactive users

 - tracking links

 Pros: Mostly focuses on advertising analysis.
-Up-to-date resource center proves their good grasp of the current market.
+The up-to-date resource center proves its good grasp of the current market.

 Cons: You may have to acquire another tool for performance analytics.

 Apsalar offers free service for IOS and Android devices.
-It promises effective solutions for tracking and analyzing in major channels.
-It is official partner of Twitter, Facebook and Google.
+It promises effective solutions for tracking and analyzing major channels.
+It is the official partner of Twitter, Facebook and Google.
 It is truly an attribution platform that covers all.
-It offers solutions for regaining cart abandoners and uninstallers, and engagement with new users and heavy buyers.
+It offers solutions for regaining cart abandoners and uninstallers and engagement with new users and heavy buyers.
 It focuses on attribution, retention and revenue.
 It promises;

 - measuring app performance